Mattingly, Jill R.

 Jill R. Mattingly

-Dr. Jill Mattingly is the Chair and Clinical Assistant Professor in the Department of Physician Assistant Studies.
+Dr. Jill Mattingly is the Chair and Clinical Associate Professor in the Department of Physician Assistant Studies.

 She received her Doctor of Health Science from Nova Southeastern University, Master of Medical Science in Physician Assistant Studies from Emory University, and Bachelor of Arts in Biology from Western State Colorado University.